janananena/all-those-recipes/README.md

 just another recipe management app for everyone collecting too many of them.

 ## All Recipes
-View all your recipes with their tags and ratings and quickly add or remove favorites
+View all your recipes with their tags and ratings, sort them, and quickly add or remove favorites
 ![table overview](imgs/recipes.png)

 Filter for tags or enter search queries